bfi-prog-notes/bfi-prog-notes.github.io/_posts/2025-02-07-rendezvous-anna.md

 Victor Verek
 Thaddausz Kahl

 France-Belgium-West Germany 1978
 127 mins
 Digital 4K (restoration)

 The screening on Fri 7 Feb will be presented with additional Descriptive Subtitles of non-dialogue audio

 The screening on Fri 21 Feb will include an introduction
+<br><br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5OTExMzMxMF19
+eyJoaXN0b3J5IjpbMTc1MTcyNTUyNF19
 -->